-The 64-input Correlator forms cross-polarization products of $\langle XY^ \rangle$ and $\langle YX^ \rangle$ only when polarimetry is required.
+Both correlators form cross-polarization products of $\langle XY^ \rangle$ and $\langle YX^ \rangle$ only when polarimetry is required.
 This is obtained at the expense of less spectral channels.
-Although the ACA Correlator is capable of polarimetry, the cross-polarization products of the 7-m Array or the TP Array observations will not be offered for Cycle 6.

 5.5.2 Spectral Setup

 Both correlators are capable of accepting eight 2 GHz bandwidth signal streams consisting of four BBs and two polarizations, and to be configured to have multiple spws within a BB.